ashokmsc4/ngnix-php-fpm/README.md

 # ngnix-php-fpm
-This repo contains nginx with php-fpm
+This repository contains nginx with php-fpm